damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 <a href="https://app.diagrams.net/#G1GCkQGQB4dYQCXf016Il42YpoE1dwrAtm" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#G1GCkQGQB4dYQCXf016Il42YpoE1dwrAtm" target="_blank">Edit in diagrams.net</a>

-You can use the file on GitHub as templates in diagrams.net to define the architectural structure of your project/product. (see Edit As New above).
+You can use the files on GitHub as templates to define the architectural structure of your project/product. (see Edit As New or Edit in diagram.net above).

 #### *Example 2: Architectural structure of* [Makair ventilator](https://github.com/makers-for-life/makair)